Adult Primary Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Adult Primary Liver Cancer

 The liver is one of the largest organs in the body.
 It has four lobes and fills the upper right side of the abdomen inside the rib cage.
-The liver has many important functions, including:
+Three of the many important functions of the liver are:

-- Filtering harmful substances from the blood so they can be passed from the body in stools and urine.
+- To filter harmful substances from the blood so they can be passed from the body in stools and urine.

-- Making bile to help digest fats from food.
+- To make bile to help digest fat that comes from food.

-- Storing glycogen (sugar), which the body uses for energy.
+- To store glycogen (sugar), which the body uses for energy.

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has four lobes.
 Two lobes are on the front and two small lobes (not shown) are on the back of the liver.

-This summary refers to the treatment of primaryliver cancer (cancer that begins in the liver).
-Treatment of metastatic liver cancer, which is cancer that begins in other parts of the body and spreads to the liver, is not discussed in this summary.
-Primary liver cancer can occur in both adults and children.
-Treatment for children, however, is different than treatment for adults.
-(See the PDQ summary on Childhood Liver Cancer Treatment for more information.)
+This summary refers to the treatment of primary liver cancer (cancer that begins in the liver).
+Treatment of cancer that begins in other parts of the body and spreads to the liver is not discussed in this summary.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
-The following are possible risk factors for adult primary liver cancer:
+Talk with your doctor if you think you may be at risk.
+The following are risk factors for adult primary liver cancer:

 - Eating foods tainted with aflatoxin (poison from a fungus that can grow on foods, such as grains and nuts, that have not been stored properly).